 Generally, where we obtain personal information from a third party source this is your employer, and will be the provision of your contact details where we have a contractual relationship and you are the point of contact or where you wish to raise any issues or concerns with us regarding our services.

 Our purposes for collecting the personal information set out above and the lawful basis on which we process such data will depend on the personal data concerned and the specific context in which we collect it and your relationship with us.

 We take measures to ensure that your personal data is kept secure and to limit our processing activities to what is necessary for our legitimate interests.
 We also give you the right to object to processing that we undertake for our legitimate interests (please see the section entitled “your data protection rights” below); however please note that if you exercise your right to object to some of our processing activities, we may need to restrict your access to our data centre facilities.

-In some cases, we may also have a legal obligation to collect personal data from you or may otherwise need the personal data to protect your vital interests or those of another person (e.g. for the purposes of contacting emergency services in the event of an accident at our facilities).
+In some cases, we may also have a legal obligation to collect personal data from you or may otherwise need the personal data to protect your vital interests or those of another person (e.g. for the purposes of contacting emergency services in the event of an accident or incident at our facilities).
 We may also obtain your consent where we need to process certain special categories of data (including biometric data) for the operation of our security systems.

 If we ask you to provide personal data to comply with a legal requirement or to perform a contact with you, we will make this clear at the relevant time and advise you whether the provision of your personal data is mandatory or not (as well as of the possible consequences if you do not provide your personal data).